Are Pig Ears Good For Dogs?

 However, there’s no need to avoid pig ears altogether.
 The truth is, as long as they are fed responsibly, pig ears for puppies are a safe and healthy treat!

-Pig ears for dogs are a nutritious alternative to rawhide or other less than natural dog chews.
-Plus, they’re a great source of protein and essential nutrients to compliment your dog’s regular diet.
+Pig ears for dogs are a nutritious alternative to rawhide or other less-than-natural dog chews.
+Plus, they’re a great source of protein and essential nutrients to complement your dog’s regular diet.

 Like with any long-lasting chew, you’ll want to be sure you know the proper way to feed pig ears to dogs before giving one to your chewing enthusiast.